dmalawey/OpenArm/README.md

 ### Credits

+> _giving credit to prior works of art in this project_
+>
-* I collected the first parametric bearing part from Daniel Amuendo's design - his channel is [Dangineering](https://www.youtube.com/@Dangineering) on youtube.
+> * I collected the first parametric bearing part from Daniel Amuendo's design - his channel is [Dangineering](https://www.youtube.com/@Dangineering) on youtube.
 I revised his [original solidworks model](https://www.printables.com/model/263264-200mm-bore-5mm-bore-cheap-ultra-thin-parametric-ba/filess) to get my bearing to print nicely, then further changed it to become part of a collar joint.
 Thanks Daniel!
+>

 ### Sources